ympbyc/expensivecamera/README.md

 Installation
 ------------

 **BEWARE: I started writing Expensivecamera on January 26th 2013.
-It obviously means it isn't ready for any means of production use.**
+This obviously means it isn't ready for any means of production use.**

 ```
 git clone https://github.com/ympbyc/expensivecamera.git